Elaine-LiWu/go-web-hello-world/README.md

 ## Run the docker image
-`docker run -d -p 28082:8081 --name go-test  elainewu665/go-web-hello-world:v0.1` validate the request by `curl http://127.0.0.1:28082/demo/go-web-hello-world` which reponses Go Web Hello World!
+`docker run -d -p 28082:8081 --name go-test  elainewu665/go-web-hello-world:v0.1`

+and validate the request by `curl http://127.0.0.1:28082/demo/go-web-hello-world` which reponses Go Web Hello World!

 ## Push the image to dockerhub
 ```